markmac99/ukmon-pitools/README.md

 every time your Pi reboots.
 You can also run it manually.

 refreshTools reads from a configuration file that is specific to your camera.
 We will send you this file when you onboard to the network.
-The file contains your location ID, camera ID and the details of our sftp server used to distribute security keys.
+The file contains your location ID and the details of our sftp server used to distribute security keys.